GAMSAT Section 1

 Having begun to begin to read texts and poems and other types of source materials you'll need to start practicing questions.

 The first and most important materials you should buy are the official ACER practice tests which you can get from ACER when you register for the test.
 These remain the best and most realistic examples of questions that come up in the real test.
-The student feedback I get every year consistently says that these questions are very similar to the real test and that section one changes very little year on year.
+Although there is frequently debate about how close the section 3 questions in these are to the real test the student feedback I get every year consistently says that the section 1 questions are very similar to the real test and that section one changes very little year on year.

 The ACER practice tests come in the form of PDF downloads but I recommend you print them out to get the most realistic question practice possible similar to real test conditions.
 You can underline, annotate and so on as you would in the real test.